BrokenSource/TurboPipe/readme.md

 # 📚 Future work

 - Disable/investigate performance degradation on Windows iGPUs
-- Improve the thread synchronization and/or use a ThreadPool
 - Maybe use `mmap` instead of chunks writing on Linux
 - Split the code into a libturbopipe?
 Not sure where it would be useful 😅